Luke8563/cse15l-lab-reports/week1report.md

  <br />
 ## Step 4 <br />
 Finally, try some commands.
-* cd ~
-* cd
-* ls -lat
-* ls -a
+* 'cd ~' : this command changes the directory you are in
+* 'ls' allows you to navigate into a directory's files
-* ls <directory> where <directory> is /home/linux/ieng6/cs15lwi23/cs15lwi23abc, where the abc is one of the other group members’ username
+* 'ls <directory>' where <directory> is /home/linux/ieng6/cs15lwi23/cs15lwi23abc, where the abc is one of the other group members’ username, allows you to navigate into their files
-* cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/
-* cat /home/linux/ieng6/cs15lwi23/public/hello.txt
+* 'cp /home/linux/ieng6/cs15lwi23/public/hello.txt ~/' : copies the file from the directory to your computer
+* 'cat /home/linux/ieng6/cs15lwi23/public/hello.txt' : displays the contents of the file
 <br />
-I tried ls - lat, which looked like this. <br />
+I tried 'ls - lat', which looked like this. <br />
 ![image](https://user-images.githubusercontent.com/122496000/211948723-4d44b168-c404-46c4-b122-c11b64c27307.png)